devMansano/devMansano/README.md

 ##Hi 👋 I'm Matheus Mansano

-- 🔭 Estou procurando emprego no momento...
+- 🔭 I'm looking for a job at the moment...
-- 🌱 Estou Aprendendo JavaScript e PHP
+- 🌱 I'm Learning Front-end and Back-end